3redronin/mu-server/HTTP2-CONCURRENCY.md

 WebSocket adapters.
 Handler-oriented detached callbacks may use it as a fallback when the handler executor rejects them.
 Operations whose contract specifically requires the async executor fail when that executor rejects them.
+A response write rejected by the async-completion terminal gate still dispatches its failure callback to this executor; if the executor itself rejects that notification, the caller delivers the required failure callback rather than dropping it.

 Neither application executor runs a connection reader, writer, or timer callback.
 Rejection of a new handler is handled as rejection of that individual